Around the Gysin triangle I: The Gysin triangle

 \subsection{Composition of Gysin triangles}

 We first establish lemmas needed for the main theorem.
-Remark that, using the projection formula in the transversal case (cf \ref{prop:gysin_transversal}) and the compatibility of Chern classes with pullbacks, we obtain easily the following result, whose proof is left to the reader~: \begin{lm} Let $(Y,Z)$ be a smooth pair of codimension $m$ and $P/Y$ be a projective bundle of dimension $n$.
+First of all, using the projection formula in the transversal case (cf \ref{prop:gysin_transversal}) and the compatibility of Chern classes with pullbacks, we easily obtain the following result: \begin{lm} Let $(Y,Z)$ be a smooth closed pair of codimension $m$ and $P/Y$ be a projective bundle of dimension $n$.
 We put $V=Y-Z$ and consider the following cartesian squares~:

 Finally, we consider the canonical line bundle $\lambda$ (resp. $\lambda_V$, $\lambda_Z$) on $P$ (resp. $P_V$, $P_Z$).